Ian-Phelon/stronks/README.md

-# stronks
+# Stronks

-A new fitness tracker made with Flutter and love.
+A new fitness tracker made for people that want to see numbers go up.

-## stronks Goals
+## Stronks Features

 ### 1. An intuitive interface for creating custom exercises.
    - If you insist on calling jumping-jacks "flippy flaps", now's your time to shine.

-   - You don't do only one flippy flap at a time, so we include a count for Sets.

    - Flippy flaps work different muscle groups.
 They target your legs, and your upper & outer chest and arms.